 It is a place that welcomes and greets almost every community and provides many things to do in Provincetown, particularly for the members of the LGBTQ community.
-This state was crucial during the country’s settlement in early times.
+This state was crucial during the country’s early settlement.

 By the time of the European encounter, the area had long been settled by the historic Nauset tribe, who had a settlement known as “Meeshawn.”

 They agreed to settle down and establish a self-governing community, which ended up in the West End.
-Although the Pilgrims settled on the other side of Plymouth Bay, Cape Cod early on enjoyed a reputation for valuables Fishing and its port: a naturally deep and sheltered basin considered the best on the coast.
+Although the Pilgrims settled on the other side of Plymouth Bay, Cape Cod enjoyed a reputation for valuable fishing and its port early on: a naturally deep and sheltered basin considered the best on the coast.

-In 1654 the governor of the colony of Plymouth purchased this land from the chief of the Nausets for a selling price of two bronze cauldrons, six cloaks, 12 pickaxes, 12 axes, 12 knives, and a chest.
-This land, which stretched from East Harbor (formerly Pilgrim Lake) near the Provincetown-Truro border to Long Point, was held in favour of the Plymouth Colony, which began leasing fishing rights. to travelling fishermen.
+In 1654, the governor of the colony of Plymouth purchased this land from the chief of the Nausets for a selling price of two bronze cauldrons, six cloaks, 12 pickaxes, 12 axes, 12 knives, and a chest.
+This land, which stretched from East Harbor (formerly Pilgrim Lake) near the Provincetown-Truro border to Long Point, was held in favor of the Plymouth Colony, which began leasing fishing rights to traveling fishermen.

-The fees collected were used to help fund schools and other projects across the neighbourhood.
+The fees collected were used to help fund schools and other projects across the neighborhood.
 The fishermen were later granted to live their livelihood coming from the Massachusetts Bay Colony in 1678.

-It is believed that the town was first established by the nomads when the Mayflower Compact was signed.
-Fishing and whaling also play a major role in the past of Provincetown. , and has left an important Portuguese influence.
+It is believed that the nomads first established the town when the Mayflower Compact was signed.
+Fishing and whaling also played a major role in Provincetown’s past. , and has left an important Portuguese influence.
 P-Town’s large, safe harbor and prime location have made it the fishing center of the Cape, with thousands of boats calling it their home port.

-The fishing glory days are long gone, and only a few dozen boats carry the traditions.
-There are numerous beaches, shores, and dunes on the town’s seaside.
+The fishing glory days are long gone, and only a few boats carry the traditions.
+The town’s seaside has numerous beaches, shores, and dunes.
 Race Point Beach is often featured on lists of America’s Best Beaches.
-It’s also one of the few places on the East Coast where you can watch the sunset over the water.
+It’s also one of the few places on the East Coast to watch the sunset over the water.